 However, applicants may still consider taking the GRE because external fellowships from other institutions (i.e., outside of the University of Alabama) may require scores for future applications.

 Please note that we do not have terminal master’s programs.
 Students may apply to our PhD programs with either the BA/BS or MA/MS.

 If you are a prospective student, we invite you to spend a little time here in our website getting to know our programs.
-Also, please feel free to contact Mary Beth Hubbard, graduate program assistant, to help you decide if one of our programs might be right for you.
+Also, please feel free to contact Mary Beth Hubbard, graduate program assistant, if you have additional questions.
 She can also be reached by phone at 205-348-1919.

-Letters of recommendation should be received by the department by December 1 for clinical and December 15 (preferably) for experimental.
+Letters of recommendation should be received by the department by December 1 for the 2021-2022 application cycle, interviews for Child and Psychology Law will be on January 29.
+Health and Geropsychology will be February 12 and Experimental applicants will interview on February 5.
 Admission offers are made by March/April of each year.

 The psychology department seeks funding for every incoming graduate student.
 There is no special application for financial assistance required.
 Funding decisions are made on an individual basis, around the time that admission offers are communicated.

 Online prospect inquiry form: The department administrator, as recorded in admin-roles, will automatically receive a well-formatted inquiry by email; in addition to that, the system will save the prospect data, allowing you or your graduate recruiter to log in for data retrieval and follow up.